add1son/rednotmd/README.md

 * The script looks for a folder "Export" in the directory it is ran from, this allows you to take your extracted RedNotebook data instead of looking for it originally referenced at './RedNotebook/data/'
 * Added the ability to process the 'U' character

+# Additional changes pending
+* Formatting could be optimized
+* Change output directory to not format by Year and keep the original filename